 All Star as a Tottenville High School fencer.
 Danny was named

 Head Coach of the SIFC in December of 2018.

-In Danny's professional life he has a Bachelors of Science in Mathematics and currently works as a Project Manager for a steel distribution company.
+In Danny's professional life he has a Bachelors of Science in Mathematics and currently works as a Project Manager for a telecommunication company.
 Danny has found that fencing has helped in his life, enabling him to develop life skills to a higher level.
 For example, fencing has helped him learn to focus and listen as well and taught him to be careful but decisive.
 Fencing overall is a great sport and Danny enjoys teaching it to people.